rust-lang/rfcs/text/3424-cargo-script.md

 }
 ```

+The `cargo` section is called a [***manifest***][def-manifest], and it contains all of the
+metadata that Cargo needs to compile your package.
+This is written in the
+[TOML] format (pronounced /tɑməl/).

+`regex = "1.8.0"` is the name of the [crate][def-crate] and a [SemVer] version
+requirement.
+The [specifying
+dependencies](https://doc.rust-lang.org/cargo/guide/../reference/specifying-dependencies.html) docs have more
+information about the options you have here.

-You can then re-run this and Cargo will fetch the new dependencies and all of their dependencies.
+You can then re-run this and Cargo will fetch the new dependencies and all of
+their dependencies.
 You can see this by passing in `--verbose`:
 ```console
 $ cargo --verbose ./hello_world.rs
       Updating crates.io index